Housing benefit - change of circumstances

 If you have proof of the change then you need to send this to us.
 If you don't have the proof yet, tell us about the change anyway and let us know when you expect to receive it.

-- You can post forms and proof into the post box in our reception area at the Council House, or post to us by Royal Mail - please make sure that you tell us your reference number or name and address.
+- You can post forms and proof by Royal Mail - please make sure that you tell us your reference number or name and address.
 Your original documents will be returned to your home address by second class post.

 - You can take forms and original documents to any Local Housing Office.
 Please check locally for opening times, as these are subject to change.

 - Please do not post original identification documents to us.
-We recommend that you take these to a Local Housing Office for verification, use the document drop service at the Council House, or book an appointment to see an adviser at the Council House.
+We recommend that you take these to a Local Housing Office for verification or take a photo and attach this to an email and email us at email@example.com.

 I'm starting work, how do I apply for an extended payment?